mkpoli/whisper-rt-aivis/examples/README.md

 ## CLI Tools

-The library provides command-line tools that work after `uv sync && uv venv activate`:
+The library provides command-line tools that work after activating the virtual environment:

 - `whisper-recognize` - Speech recognition only
 - `whisper-synthesize` - Text-to-speech only